yeslogic/prince-docs/docs/styling.md

     }
 ```

+See also [this example](https://www.princexml.com/howcome/2021/guides/float/#repelling-other-content) for repelling other content from column floats.

 When elements snap to the nearest edge, it is impossible to predict whether they end up at the top or at the bottom.
 Therefore Prince offers a way to specify an alternative margin value for the vertical margins with the property [`-prince-margin-alt`](css-props.md#prop-prince-margin-alt).

 ```